Julie-Montague/GEO_CROPMAPPING_CHALLENGE/README.md

 ## MAINTENANCE,MONITORING AND LIFECYCLE MANAGEMENT:
 -There is still an opportunity for improving the model and some way to increase its scalability would be:
-   1. Running an isolation forest to identify anomalies in the dataset
+   1. Running an isolation forest to identify anomalies in the dataset(was noted to improve the model in later versions)
    2. Regularly evaluate feature importances and monitor for degraded signal (e.g., vegetation indices underperforming during dry seasons).

 - To manage the model life cycle, it would be of convenience to extract and retrain the model every quarter using the latest samples.